Avoiding an Apocalyptic War in Syria

 A probable United States military strike against Syria has raised serious concerns about its consequences on the political and religious hegemony of the Middle East.

-Although it may seem to be a perfect outcome for US to keep Iran, Hezbollah, and Salafi-jihadists busy fighting each other in Syria, this war will not remain inside Syrian borders, and will most probably reach Iraq and the whole region very soon.
-In fact, Syria has already been considered by many as the birth place of an Islamic Armageddon.
+Although it may seem to be a perfect outcome for the US to keep Iran, Hezbollah, and Salafi-jihadists busy fighting each other in Syria, this war will not remain inside Syrian borders, and will most probably reach Iraq and the whole region very soon.
+In fact, Syria has already been considered by many as the birthplace of an Islamic Armageddon.
 The official media outlet of al-Nusra Front is named al-Manarah al-Bayda or the White Minaret which has messianic references in Sunni tradition.
-This white minaret is reported in Islamic hadiths to be located to the East of Damascus which is the modern day capital of Syria.
+This white minaret is reported in Islamic hadiths to be located to the East of Damascus which is the modern-day capital of Syria.

 In addition, Sayyid Ali Khamenei, born in the city of Mashhad in Khorasan Province, may really believe himself to be the legendary Sayyid from Khurasan named in Shia apocalyptic tradition.
 Considering Iran’s nuclear ambitions, contradicting interpretations of messianic prophesies by Shias and Salafi-jihadists, and an ongoing religious war in Syria, the US should try to prevent such a devastating apocalyptic confrontation between Iranian and Syrian rebels.